- Residents/Common Questions

 Gravel Road Fast Facts:

-- Over 750 mile of gravel roads, over a quarter of our roads
+- Over 750 mile of gravel roads: more than a quarter of RCOC roads

 - How many miles each grader can reshape/grade in a day?
 Not as many as you would think.
 Each grader does 5 to 6 miles of roads daily.
 Schedule rotation takes 4 to 6 weeks, so if you have been waiting 3 weeks since the last grading, you may still have to wait for a bit.

 - Speed at which graders move – 3 miles per hour

-- Multiple passes necessary to grade the road.
-Not completed in one pass.
+- Multiple passes necessary to grade the road; grading is not completed in one pass.

 - Very expensive equipment.
 Operator needs to be properly trained.
-It is an art as well as a science.
+Gravel road grading is an art as well as a science.

-- If grader operators feel pressured to cover more miles, it can also create wash boarding problems.
-Needs to be done slow and steady.
-Can’t be rushed
+- If the grader operators feel pressured to cover more miles, it can also create washboarding problems.
+Needs to be done slow and steady; can’t be rushed

 - Graders need maintenance.
 They have mechanical breakdowns.

 - Weather can affect the schedule.
-They can’t grade if it is too wet or in driving rain.
+Gravel roads can’t be graded if it is too wet or in driving rain.

 - Chloride applications have to be coordinated with grading to avoid dust problems.

-- Many moving parts to the grading schedule and they like to adhere to it to avoid missing a road.
-Like to stick to the rotation.
+- Many moving parts to the grading schedule.
+It is important that crews adhere to the schedule to avoid missing a road.

 - SLOW DOWN!
 Once the road is graded, slow down -- the smoother surface will last longer.